top of page

 Session 3b:

-Game On – Designing and operating rural mobility hub networks
+Game on: Designing and operating rural mobility hubs

 Armed with maps and role cards, players will need to negotiate priorities, balance trade-offs, and find creative solutions to support rural connectivity, accessibility, and decarbonisation goals.